Uberspace/shellinspector/docs/syntax.md

 ## Environment

+Shellinspector works with the environment like any other shell session.
+Variables stay within one session, i.e. `$` and `%` lines do not share the same environment.
+They are cleared after the ispec file ends.
+Variables from file scoped fixtures are not cleared before the actual tests.
+Variables from global fixtures are cleared.
+The `SI_USER` variable is always passed from fixtures to the actual tests to all sessions.
+The value is taken from the first available session that has a value set.

+There are multiple ways to set environment variables.

+### Frontmatter

+Set the desired values in the `environment` key inside the frontmatter.
-To set envrionment variables for this test run, add an `envrionment` key to the frontmatter. `$VARIABLES` and `${VARIABLES}` are interpreted within the values of these entries using the shell environment of the controller.
+`$VARIABLES` and `${VARIABLES}` are interpreted within the values of these entries using the shell environment of the controller.

 `test.ispec`: